huserben/scrum-kata/questions/order_vs_priority.md

 parent: Katas
 ---

-How is ordering a Product Backlog different than prioritizing?
+How is ordering a Product Backlog different from prioritizing?